unixorn/awesome-zsh-plugins/README.md

 The minuscule ZSH package manager.
 No frills, no bloat, just 2 kB of 100% ZSH code, providing complete package management for your ZSH environment.

+ZSH package managers are abundant, but most are bloated, slow or have excessive requirements.
+On top of that, more than a few have been abandoned for years.
+Zpico does not seek to be the best of the best, rather to balance functionality against a tiny, fast footprint.

 ### [zplug](https://github.com/zplug/zplug)

 **:hibiscus: Zplug** is a next-generation ZSH plugin manager.